 Annual Enrollment Period for Medicare Part D

-The The Annual Enrollment Period is when Medicare beneficiaries can join, drop or change Medicare Advantage and Medicare Part D prescription drug plans.
-AEP begins on 15 October and ends on 7 December.
-(AEP) starts October 15 and ends December 7.
+The annual Enrollment Period (AEP) starts October 15 and ends December 7.
 Changes go into effect on January 1.

 Changes you may want to make during the AEP are:

 - Going from a Medicare Advantage Plan that offers drug coverage to one that does not offer it.

 - Enroll in a Medicare Prescription Drug Plan.